-Researchers have long given explicit, deliberate goals to participants so that they perform well in a given task and have found that the more specific and the more challenging (to a certain degree) a goal was, the more it was able to boost performance.
+Researchers have long given explicit, deliberate goals to participants so that they perform well in a given task and have found that the more specific and the more challenging (to a certain degree) a goal was, the more it could boost performance.
 A bit more recently, however, researchers exposed call-center employees to the picture of an athlete crossing the finishing line and observed increased job performance.
 This observation can be explained using the concept of primed goal pursuit.
-While primed and deliberate goal pursuit have many features in common, theories from psychology of action predict some differences.
-Please contact lucas.keller [at] uni-konstanz.de if you are interested in writing your thesis in this project by trying to systematically identify moderators that lead to differences between primed and deliberate goal pursuit.
+While primed and deliberate goal pursuit have many features in common, theories from the psychology of action predict some differences.
+Please contact lucas.keller [at] uni-konstanz.de if you are interested in writing your thesis in this project by systematically identifying moderators that lead to differences between primed and deliberate goal pursuit.